hazelgrove/phi/7-algebraic-data-types/7-algebraic-data-types.md

 ## Introduction

+TODO: replace "union" with "sum"
+TODO: replace "Peano" with "Tree" (e.g. tupled w/ recursion)

 This is a proposal to introduce algebraic data types.
-An algebraic data type is a union of tagged types.
+Algebraic data types are labeled recursive sum types.
 Algebraic data types provide a way to reason inductively about operations on typed data structures.

 Here is an example.
 The primary colors for additive color combinations are usually red, green, and blue: